braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 The student and supervisor should meet at least four times during the course of the writing: (1) to discuss the problem statement, (2) to discuss the outline of the thesis, (3) to discuss the first draft, and (4) to get feedback on the final version.
 The student is responsible for making these appointments with the supervisor and to prepare for the meetings.
 If so desired (and as long as it's reasonable), additional meetings or a different process are possible, but it should be kept in mind that the supervisor is expected to spend about 20 hours on the thesis and that reading a draft version, providing feedback on the draft version and grading the final version are included in these 20 hours.

-The supervisor is a content expert -- MBCS students are expected to be able to collect, analyze and synthesize literature relatively independently.
+The supervisor is a content expert -- MBCS students are expected to be able to collect, analyse and synthesise literature relatively independently.
 Still, there are many situations where getting help from your peers or the programme can be helpful.
 To this end, the programme organizes check-ins for students writing their Literature Thesis and has a channel on the MBCS Slack dedicated to the thesis.
 See the [Literature Thesis page on Canvas for more details](https://canvas.uva.nl/courses/6067/pages/literature-thesis).

 ## Delays
 In case the deadline for final submission as registered on Datanose is not going to be met by the student, the student is expected to contact the master's programme via info-mcs@uva.nl with an indication of the size of the delay.
 If the delay is more than one month, the student should also inform the study advisor of the programme and the examiner of the Literature Thesis.
 In this latter case, a motivation for the delay needs to be given.
 Based on this motivation, the examiner of the project may decide to set a new deadline together with the student or to mark the project as 'insufficient'.
 In the latter case, the project ends.